 - discuss issues such as loss, death, grief, divorce or lifestyle changes

 - offer information about organ and tissue donation

-- offer prayers: morning PA prayers (M-F), evening PA prayers (daily), quarterly memorial services and other opportunities of prayer
+- offer prayers: morning PA prayers (Monday-Friday), evening PA prayers (daily), quarterly memorial services and other opportunities of prayer

 St. Anthony's chapel, located on the main level, is open 24 hours a day for prayer and meditation.
 In addition: